PatrickSannes/BetterLogic/README.md

     GET: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/VARIABLENAME
 	POST: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/VARIABLENAME/VALUE  //Please ensure that the value matches the type, otherwise it will not be set.
 Feature: Add date time last changed to settings screen with format (YYYY-MM-DD HH-MM-SS)
+Feature: Implement insights. (note that bool and string values are not displayed yet in the module)

 V0.0.3
 Bugfix: Add more variable checks to prevent crashes on flows that contain variables that are deleted.